-For seven boot camp-like, rifle-toting, blister-breaking weeks down south at Camp LeJeune, N.C., the Navy and Marine Corps team up at Field Medical Service School (FMSS) East to mold standard Navy-issue corpsmen into Sailors good enough for the Fleet Marine Force (FMF).
+This is where the Navy Corpsman transforms into the Marine Corps Combat Medic.
+Still a Navy Corpsman, the Navy and Marine Corps team up at Field Medical Service School (FMSS) East or West to mold standard Navy-issue corpsmen into Sailors good enough for the Fleet Marine Force (FMF).
 The good ones will earn the Marines’ respect.
 The great ones earn the title, “Doc.”

-Still, having the self-confidence needed by a successful battlefield corpsman can grow at FMSS, and many of the scenarios the medical and Marine Corps advisors put their students through are centered on precisely that – building confidence in the Sailors’ knowledge and their abilities.
+The self-confidence needed to become a successful battlefield corpsman can grow at FMSS, and many of the scenarios the medical and Marine Corps advisors put their students through are centered on precisely that – building confidence in the Sailors’ knowledge and their abilities.
 The students are taught what the Marine Corps will demand of them from the very first day with boot camp-style inspections, relentless physical fitness training and unyielding tolerances for Marine Corps discipline, all the while being tested academically both in the classroom and in the field.

 And without setting foot on the battlefield some students have already felt the realities of war.
-For some it is a wake-up call, while for others it provides confirmation that they’re going “greenside” for all the right reasons.
+For some it is a wake-up call, while for others it provides confirmation that they’re going USMC FMF for all the right reasons.